railstack/zero/README.md

 ## Usage

-Now you must have known what the function `COALESCE` does.
-So what `zero` does is simple, it helps you write `COALESCE` function calls.
+Now you must have known what the function `COALESCE` does, so what `zero` does is very simple, it just helps you write `COALESCE` function calls.

-Create a sample table at first:
+Let's create a sample table at first:

 | Field   |  Type        | Null  |
 | :-----  | :----------  | :---  |